darius/traitor/machiavelli-letter.md

-age-old courts of the ancients, where, by them warmly welcomed, I partake of that food which is mine alone and for which I'm born; where I am not ashamed to speak with them and ask the reasons for their actions; and they by their humanity answer me; and through four hours of time I feel no boredom, I forget all worry, I fear not poverty, I am not dismayed by death: I give myself wholly to them. . .
+age-old courts of the ancients, where, by them warmly welcomed, I partake of that food which is mine alone and for which I'm born; where I am not ashamed to speak with them and ask the reasons for their actions; and they in their humanity answer me; and through four hours of time I feel no boredom, I forget all worry, I fear not poverty, I am not dismayed by death: I give myself wholly to them. . .